-Dr. Cauley, DrPH, Distinguished Professor and Executive Vice Chair, Department of Epidemiology and Associate Dean for Research, Graduate School of Public Health (GSPH), University of Pittsburgh (Pennsylvania).
+Dr. Cauley, DrPH, Distinguished Professor and Executive Vice Chair, Department of Epidemiology, Graduate School of Public Health (GSPH), University of Pittsburgh (Pennsylvania).
 Her primary research interest is the epidemiology of osteoporosis especially the large worldwide ethnic and geographic variability in fracture, osteoporosis treatment, risk factors for fractures and the consequences of osteoporosis in both men and women.
 She has developed a major research area with respect to calcium and vitamin D supplementation as well as the association between circulating 25 hydroxyvitamin D and several health outcomes including fractures, physical performance and mortality.
 Her other research has focused on women's health and aging, falls, the interaction between endogenous and exogenous hormones, risk factors, and disease outcomes.
 Her research examining the inflammation of aging hypothesis has extended to not only fractures and mortality but also physical and cognitive function cross-sectionally and changes over time.
 She examines the physical changes that occur in women as they transition through menopause with a particular focus on the skeleton.

 She was the Director of the Epidemiology of Aging Training Program, funded by NIH for over 15 years.
 She is Co-Director of the Center for Aging and Population Health.
-Recently she was elected as president of the American Society for Bone and Mineral Research (ASBMR) with her term starting in the fall of 2016.
-As President of ASBMR she is the Program Committee Chair planning the 2017 annual meeting.
+She is Past President of the American Society for Bone and Mineral Research (ASBMR).
+Her responsibilities include chairing the 2018 ASBMR Nominating Committee.

 Dr. Cauley has authored more than 797 papers for scientific journals and 24, book chapters.
 She co-edited a book entitled the Epidemiology of Aging, published in 2012.
 She is invited to lecture frequently for both national and international meetings.

 She has an established track record of mentoring students.
-As of June 2016, she had 32 PhD students as Primary Mentor and Chair; 4 PhD students as Co-Primary Mentor and 14 Master’s students.
+As of June 2018, she had 35 PhD students as Primary Mentor and Chair; 3 PhD students as Co-Primary Mentor and 14 Master’s students.
 She currently has 3 PhD students and Co-Primary Mentor of 1 Master student.
 She has Co-Directed the 2 credit graduate course on the Advanced Epidemiology of Aging since 1989.

 Epidemiology of Osteoporotic Fractures and Falls